Skip to content

 • The AWSSupport-StartEC2RescueWorkflow runbook stops your instance.
 If your instance uses instance store volumes, then use the manual recovery method to avoid data loss.

 • Before you start the AWSSupport-StartEC2RescueWorkflow runbook, make sure that your AWS Identify and Access Management (IAM) user or role has the required permissions.
 For more information, see the Required IAM permissions section of AWSSupport-StartEC2RescueWorkflow.
-You must also add kms:CreateGrant permission to the IAM role.
+You must also add the kms:CreateGrant permission to the IAM role.

 Identify impaired instances